Investigating $D_s^+ \to \pi^0 \ell^+ \nu_\ell$ decay process within QCD sum rule approach: Numerical results and discussions

 where $\beta_k$ are real coefficients and $z(q^2,t)$ is the function,

-with $t_{\pm} = (m_{D_s} \pm m_{\pi})^2$ and $t_0=t_{\pm}(1-\sqrt{1-t_-/t_+})$.
+with $t_{\pm} = (m_{D_s^+} \pm m_{\pi^0})^2$ and $t_0=t_{\pm}(1-\sqrt{1-t_-/t_+})$.
 The SSE method possesses superior merit, which keeps the analytic structure correct in the complex plane and ensures the appropriate scaling, $f_{\pm}^{D_s^+\pi^0}(q^2)\sim 1/q^2$ at large $q^2$.
 And the quality of fit $\Delta$ is devoted to take stock of the resultant of extrapolation, which is defined as

-After making extrapolation for the TFFs $f_\pm^{D_s^+\pi^0}(q^2)$ to the whole physical $q^2$-region, we listed the coefficients $\beta_{0,1,2}$ and $\Delta$ in Table~\ref{Tab:SSEcoefficients}.
-The quality of fit is lower than 1.4\%, which shows the higher agreement between SSE and LCSR results.
+After making extrapolation for the TFFs $f_\pm^{D_s^+\pi^0}(q^2)$ to the whole physical $q^2$-region.
+Take $f_+^{D_s^+\pi^0}(q^2)$ for instance, we listed the coefficients $\beta_{0,1,2}$ and $\Delta$ of its central value, upper limits and lower limits with symbols ``C'', ``U'' and ``L'' in Table~\ref{Tab:SSEcoefficients}, respectively.
+The quality of fit is lower than 1\%, which shows the higher agreement between SSE and LCSR results.
 Then, the behaviors of $D_s^+\to\pi^0$ TFFs in the whole physical region with respect to squared momentum transfer are given in Fig.~\ref{Fig:2}, where the darker and lighter bands stand for the LCSR results and SSE of our predictions.
 As a comparison, we also present the predictions from theoretical and experimental groups, such as the LCSR 2013~\cite{Offen:2013nma}, the LCSR 2015~\cite{Duplancic:2015zna}, and the two set of BESIII collaboration~\cite{BESIII:2019qci}.
 Here, we have a notation that the theoretical and experimental results are coming from the relationship Eq.~\eqref{Eq::14} with the help of $D_s^+\to\eta$ TFFs.
 The type-1 set of BESIII result stands for $\eta\to\gamma\gamma$ channel and type-2 is $\eta\to\pi^0\pi^+\pi^-$ channel.
 The curves show that our results are in good agreement with other theoretical and experimental predictions within uncertainties.
-Furthermore, we display the behaviors of the three angular coefficients functions $a_{\theta_\ell}(q^2)$, $b_{\theta_\ell}(q^2)$ and $c_{\theta_\ell}(q^2)$ uncertainties with unit $10^{-17}$-order level in Fig.~\ref{Fig:7}.
-In which, the negative of $c_{\theta_\ell}$ is given for convenience to compare the three angular coefficients.
-As can be seen from the figure, the values of $a_{\theta_\ell}(q^2)$ and $c_{\theta_\ell}(q^2)$ are very closer with uncertainties, and absolute value for $b_{\theta_\ell}(q^2)$ is smaller than that of $a_{\theta_\ell}(q^2)$ and $c_{\theta_\ell}(q^2)$.
+Furthermore, we present the behaviors of the three angular coefficients functions $a_{\theta_\ell}(q^2)$, $b_{\theta_\ell}(q^2)$ and $c_{\theta_\ell}(q^2)$ uncertainties with unit $10^{-17}$-order level in Fig.~\ref{Fig:7}.
+The negative of $c_{\theta_\ell}$ is given for convenience to compare the three angular coefficients.
+As can be seen from the figure, the absolute values of $a_{\theta_\ell}(q^2)$ and $c_{\theta_\ell}(q^2)$ are very closer with uncertainties, and value for $b_{\theta_\ell}(q^2)$ is smaller than that of $a_{\theta_\ell}(q^2)$ and $-c_{\theta_\ell}(q^2)$.